tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:DataQualityReport
 - Preferred Label: Data Quality Report
-- Definition: A ReportConcept comprising a set of data quality Assertions.
+- Definition: A bdqffdq:ReportConcept comprising a set of data quality bdqffdq:Assertions.
 - SubClass Of: ReportConcept
-- Comments: The DataQualityReport concept consists of a set of Assertions (ValidationAssertions, IssueAssertions, MeasureAssertions, and AmendmentAssertions) that represent the output of a workflow/actor run.
-These Assertions form an account of the fitness for use of a tested data set for a specified UseCase, as produced by a Mechanism.
+- Comments: A bdqffdq:DataQualityReport consists of a set of bdqffdq:Assertions (bdqffdq:ValidationAssertions, bdqffdq:IssueAssertions, bdqffdq:MeasureAssertions, and bdqffdq:AmendmentAssertions) that represent the output of a workflow/actor run.
+These bdqffdq:Assertions form an account of the fitness for use of a tested data set for a specified bdqffdq:UseCase, as produced by a bdqffdq:Mechanism.

 ********************